joydeepTheProgrammer/joydeepTheProgrammer/README.md

 - 👋 Hi, I’m Joydeep Majumdar
-- 👀 I’m interested in Fullstack Development
+- 👀 I’m interested in Manual and Automation Testing
-- 🌱 I’m currently learning Spring, Hibernate
+- 🌱 I’m currently learning Selenium
 - 💞️ I’m looking to collaborate on freelance projects
 - 📫 How to reach me ...mail: joydeep2016@gmail.com